8rents/How-To-Use-Git-Submodules-with-GitHub-Desktop/README.md

-# How-To-Use-Git-Submodules-with-GitHub-Desktop
+# How To Use Git Submodules with GitHub Desktop

-A quick guide to using git submodules with GitHub Desktop
+> *A quick guide to using git submodules with GitHub Desktop*

+---